 The second floor consists of kitchen/dining area.
 The oven and stove feature many pots to cook the gourds grown outside as well as what game the archer (the blacksmith’s wife) might bag - a turkey leg appears to have been the most recent quarry.

-A table and two chairs occupies the center of the room.
+A table and two chairs occupy the center of the room.
 While the table is plain enough, the 3x3 chairs are quite unique and feature quilted seat pads.
 Black axes make up the chair backs.
 I do like the look of these chairs; I can imagine them being made by the blacksmith, but if so, they would be impossibly heavy.
 The 3-wide size is quite large, it fits ok.

 A barrel of ale sits nicely under the stairs, which do take up about one sixth of the room.
 Two candles, on simple sconces, adorn the back wall window.
 A butter churn is tucked away next to the stove.

 Like the first floor, this one is bare studs as well.
 Brown tiles would have made a great wood floor, as in the original proposal.

 In Clemens’ proposal, this floor also housed a large bed, night stand and small dresser.
 The bed has been moved to the third floor in the official set.

 Ignoring the roof and choice of reddish brown, from the outside, the proposed model and final set are structured the same way, including the dormer window (moved due to the chimney placement) and box bay window.

 The dormer window technique is fairly simple, using a hinge brick/plate to hold the roof tiles on, but looks terrific.
 The gaps around the window and its roof are minimal, but discernible.
 While the roof under the window stands out a bit due to the square shingles, the gaps are nonexistent.
 The decoration at the peak is simple but effective.